-Choosing a Membership software to start a new membership site can be a daunting task.
-There are plenty of different options to choose from — so many that it can be confusing if not downright exhausting to figure out what is the best membership site software out there.
+Choosing a membership software to start a new membership site can be a daunting task.
+There are plenty of different options to choose from — so many that it can be confusing if not downright exhausting to figure out what is the best option out there.

 After using this membership software for two years, we gave up and ultimately ended up creating MemberPress.
 Our lives (and the lives of our clients) have been much easier ever since.

 Custom Development vs “Off the Shelf” Membership Software